Shadows and subsystems of generalized probabilistic theories: when tomographic incompleteness is not a loophole for contextuality proofs: Implications for noncontextuality

-Having defined the hyperdecohered theory, we now prove the key result of this section. \begin{theorem} Consider a GPT $G$ and the hyperdecohered GPT $H(G)$ defined by any given hyperdecoherence process on it.
-Then $H(G)$ is a GPT subsystem of the original GPT $G$. \end{theorem}
+Having defined the hyperdecohered theory, we now prove the key result of this section. \begin{theorem} Consider a GPT system $G$ and the hyperdecohered GPT system $H(G)$ defined by any given hyperdecoherence process on it.
+Then $H(G)$ is a GPT subsystem of the original GPT system $G$. \end{theorem}

-The proof is simply that each process in the theory is already itself a process in $G$, by the assumption that $H$ is a physical transformation in the theory\footnote{The fact that a hyperdecoherence process takes states/effects in the GPT to states/effects in the GPT is motivated by the idea that the process must itself be a physical transformation in the GPT.}.
+The proof is simply that each process in the theory is already itself a process in $G$, by the assumption that $H$ is a physical transformation in the theory\footnote{The fact that a hyperdecoherence process takes states/effects in the GPT system to states/effects in the GPT system is motivated by the idea that the process must itself be a physical transformation in the GPT.}.
 Consequently, one can simply take the state map to be identity and the effect map to be identity in order to define the embedding of $H(G)$ into $G$.

 As mentioned, the canonical example of hyperdecoherence is standard decoherence in quantum theory, e.g., taking a qubit to a classical bit.
 And as mentioned in Section~\ref{ncofcomp}, the classical bit is indeed a GPT subsystem of the qubit, in keeping with Theorem~\ref{thm:DecoherenceIsSubsystem}.